Today's Articles

 By 1959, the State of Mississippi was assuming a greater responsibility for elementary and secondary education, so the high school department of Mary Holmes was dropped, leaving it free to concentrate on being a Junior College.
 The Board of Missions of the United Presbyterian Church, USA, still operates the school, but its stance has always been non-sectarian.

-In June 1969, the State of Mississippi granted a charter, making the institution a legal entity under the name of Mary Holmes College, Inc. Since then, it has operated under its Board of Trustees.
+In June 1969, the State of Mississippi granted a charter, making the institution a legal entity under Mary Holmes College, Inc. Since then, it has operated under its Board of Trustees.

-In 2002 it lost its accreditation by the Southern Association of Colleges and Schools, and it closed its doors in March 2005.
-The property (which by then had expanded to 184 acres) and the school's archives returned to the Presbyterian Church.
+In 2002, the Southern Association of Colleges and Schools revoked its accreditation, and the college closed in March 2005.
+By then, the property (which had expanded to 184 acres) and the school's archives had returned to the Presbyterian Church.
 In 2010, the Mississippi Department of Archives and History approved a historical marker for the college.

-Also, in 2010, the church made a deal to sell the campus with its 25 buildings to an organization named Community Counseling Services, which provides mental health and addiction counseling services.
-The organization renovated a number of the existing buildings, including the chapel, and has plans to turn one building into a small museum honoring the college's history and serving as a location for reunions.
+Also, in 2010, the church made a deal to sell the campus with its 25 buildings to Community Counseling Services, an organization that provides mental health and addiction counseling services.
+The organization renovated several of the existing buildings, including the chapel, and plans to turn one building into a small museum honoring the college's history and serving as a location for reunions.

 Reference: